“`xml

 You’ll need:

-Most flights let you bring two bags up to 70 pounds each.
+Most flights allow you to bring two bags weighing up to 70 pounds each.

-Space-A flights can change or cancel without notice.
+Space-A flights can change or get canceled without a heads-up.

-Have a backup plan and enough money for other travel if needed.
+Be ready with a backup plan and enough funds for regular travel if necessary.

 Signing Up for Space-A Travel

-To sign up for Space-A, you need to register at the base you want to fly from.
+Ready to sign up for Space-A?
+You’ll need to register at the base where you want to fly from.

 - In person at the passenger terminal